jamesijw23/SQL_Knowledge_Practice/README.md

 # SQL_Knowledge_Practice
+ - Strengthening my SQL ability and capacity
-This repository is used for me to practice my SQL querying.
+ - This repository is used for me to practice my SQL querying.